our courses

 Course Director, Royal Collection Studies

-The cost of this course is £4,600, this includes accommodation, breakfast, dinner and most lunches.
+The cost of the course is £4,650.
+This includes accommodation, breakfast, dinner and most lunches.
 Tuition, admissions, guide-books and travel by private coach during the course are also included.
 Participants stay at Cumberland Lodge, a former Royal residence situated in Windsor Great Park and now a comfortable and well-equipped conference centre.
 All bedrooms are for single occupancy and have en-suite facilities.

 Applications

-The deadline for applications is 11th February 2024.
-All candidates will be notified by the end of March 2024 if they have been awarded a place.
-Payment of fees in full will be due by 30th April 2024, and may be made by bank transfer or with a sterling cheque.
-Participants are strongly advised to insure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
-In such a case, an administrative fee will be applied.
+The deadline for applications is Friday 14 February 2025.
+All candidates will be notified by the end of March 2025 if they have been awarded a place.
+The full fee is payable no later than Wednesday 30 April 2025 and payment should be made by bank transfer.
+Participants are strongly advised to insure against cancellation as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
+In such a case, an administrative fee of £150 will be applied.

 Scholarships for applicants from other countries other than the USA and Australia